| |

 Poster]](images/poster.gif) |

-Herd was runner-up with Vardon third, while local favourite Robert Thomson finished tied for sixth place.
-During the tournament, W. H.
+British Golf Museum.
+Sandy Herd was runner-up with Vardon third, while local favourite Robert Thomson finished tied for sixth place.

-The anonymous donor was Colonel John Weir who lived at Ingleholm in Clifford Road, North Berwick and was conferred Honorary
+The anonymous donor was Colonel John Weir who resided at Ingleholm in Clifford Road, North Berwick and was conferred Honorary

 Life Member in 1909.
 Colonel Weir, although a United States citizen and of Mexico, was born in Scotland in 1852.
 He made his fortune